 Eerie posthumous panorama, the bird's-eye view, informs this book, making life intelligible as shape and pattern.
 The opposite of the bird's-eye view is the shadow world of Hades, a world now cruelly filled (as it would be for anyone Heaney's age) with friends.
 But the oldest shade there is that of the four-year-old brother whose death is the subject of Heaney's early poem, "Mid-Term Break."
 That death is revisited here in a great poem, "The Blackbird of Glanmore"; these two poems will now forever be read side by side.
 The earlier one takes life at grotesquely close range, in whispers and small details (the dead child's body is marred by a "poppy bruise.")
 This new one has Heaney standing "on raked gravel / In front of my house of life."
 The "Circle" of Heaney's title represents that inevitable return; the "district" is everything inside of it; these poems are remarkable for suggesting, in a lyric poetry of great charm and canniness, that what it cannot master is unknowable, charmless, and huge.

-Poet and critic Dan Chiasson is author of three books of poetry: The Afterlife of Objects (2002), Natural History (2005), and Where's the Moon, There's the Moon (2010).
-A book of criticism, One Kind of Everything: Poem and Person in Contemporary America, was published in 2006.
-He reviews poetry regularly...
+Poet and critic Dan Chiasson is the author of five books of poetry: The Afterlife of Objects (2002), Natural History (2005), Where's the Moon, There's the Moon (2010), Bicentennial (2014), and Must We Mean What We Say: A Poem in Four Phases (forthcoming).
+A book of criticism, One Kind of Everything: Poem...